Soft Lattice Modules that Behave Independently and Collectively: Introduction

-In this paper, we introduced soft lattice modules which embody the benefits of both soft and modular robots.
-The modules are composed of 3D printed skeleton using a flexible Thermoplastic Polyurethane (TPU) material, shaped like a pair of stacked tetrahedrons (Fig.~\ref{fig:system_overview_singlemodule}), and SMA coils which are tethered to an Arduino located externally.
+\secondversion{In this paper, we introduced soft lattice modules which embody the benefits of both soft and modular robots.}The modules in this paper are composed of 3D printed skeleton using a flexible Thermoplastic Polyurethane (TPU) material, shaped like a pair of stacked tetrahedrons (Fig.~\ref{fig:system_overview_singlemodule}), and SMA coils which are tethered to an Arduino located externally.
 SMAs are selected as actuators of this modular system due to their high force-to-mass ratio and high work density.
 The modules attach together via specially arranged magnets located at the end of the module arms.

-We designed two methods of locomotion for the individual modules, based off the principle of shifting the center of mass in order to change the relative friction of the bottom three feet as they slide along a surface.
+We designed two methods of locomotion for the individual module based off the principle of shifting the center of mass\secondversion{in order}to change the relative friction of the bottom three feet as they slide along a surface.
 Once individual modules approach each other, they engage in an attachment protocol that helps ensure all four contact points are connected (Fig.~\ref{fig:system_overview_attachment}).
 We also developed a walking gait for locomotion of three-module units that is used to assemble a larger lattice (Fig.~\ref{fig:system_overview_lattice_assembly}).
 Once the lattice is assembled, a peristaltic control algorithm is used to roll one or more balls along the lattice surface.
 (Fig.~\ref{fig:system_overview_manipulation}).

 Peristaltic motion has been used in the robotics field as a method of locomotion~\cite{Omori2009PeristalticEarthworms, Seok2010PeristalticLocomotion}, but little information is available about the use of peristalsis (whole-body flexing) by robots for object manipulation.
-We explore such manipulation using the flexible surface in a way that resembles contact juggling performed by humans.
+We explore such manipulation using the flexible surface in a way that resembles contact juggling performed by humans. \hlsecondversion{To further explore the capabilities of these lattice modules we also tested prehensile module-based gripper capable of grasping various objects. {(Fig.~\ref{fig:system_overview_gripper}).} }